Preparing for a colonoscopy

-It’s important that you understand and comply with specific instructions to prepare for your colonoscopy.
-This allows you to cleanse your colon thoroughly and be sure that the procedure is safe for you.
+It’s important that you understand and comply with specific instructions to prepare for your colonoscopy procedure.
+A thorough prep is the most important step in achieving a successful exam.
+It allows you to cleanse your colon completely, providing a clear view of the intestinal tract.
+This ensures that the procedure is safe for you but also reduces the chance of missed findings.

-If you do not follow these guidelines, your colonoscopy may need to be canceled, rescheduled, or repeated.
+While most patients follow standard preparation steps, please be sure to follow the specific instructions given to you by your provider.
+If you do not follow the preparation instructions, your colonoscopy may need to be canceled, rescheduled, or repeated.

 Important medication considerations